How adaptable is Alasdair Gray?

 Sandy Grierson, 2015 Citizens Theatre's stage production of Lanark (adapted by David Grieg and Graham Eatough, photo by Tim Morozzo)

-Reimagining Alasdair Gray: From page to stage, screen and radio
+Reimagining Alasdair Gray: From page to stage, audio and screen

 Yorgos Lanthimos’ 2023 film of Alasdair Gray’s Poor Things is a bold reimagining with a striking visual aesthetic and a star cast including Emma Stone, Mark Ruffalo and Willem Dafoe.
 And screenwriter Tony McNamara answers our questions about his creative process in a companion piece to this investigation, Adapting Poor Things.